it490-wizards/web-frontend/README.md

 composer install
 ```

-Create an initialization file `include/rabbitmq.ini` which contains your RabbitMQ credentials.
+Create an initialization file `rabbitmq.ini` which contains your RabbitMQ credentials.
 For example:

 ```ini
 [rabbitmq]